 The value resorts have the benefits of food courts, which was really tempting with young kids who can be picky eaters.
 But the resorts are big, which means the lines for the buses going into and coming back from the parks can be longer and waiting is not my kids' strong suit, especially in the hot Florida sun.

 We decided the extra cost of the Wilderness Lodge was worth it.
 The beds are bigger (I was hoping to avoid "he's kicking me" night drama), there's more space in the room for the stroller and the pool area has a splashpad that I knew the kids would love, since they're not super strong swimmers just yet.
-Plus we had the option of taking a bus to all the theme parks, and a bus or boat to the Magic Kingdom.
+Plus we had the option of taking a bus to all the theme parks, and a bus or boat to the Magic Kingdom (the Wilderness Lodge faces a lake, with a waterside bar and restaurant, as well as a boardwalk through the jungle).
 Starting off the day with a boat ride just seemed like something Cinderella would do, so I followed my dreams.

 It's true that staying at a non-Disney resort is a way to save even more, and that totally works for some families.
 My kids are early risers, and tend to pass out around 2 p.m.
 To avoid vacation stress, we like to stay at Disney hotels because we get to take advantage of the Extra Magic Hours that allow resort guests to go into parks an hour earlier than everyone else.
 Plus, as I mentioned before, driving on vacation isn't our idea of relaxing.
 So for us, being closer to the parks, having transportation provided and having early access to the rides is worth budgeting extra to stay on Disney property.
 One of the ways we try to save is by planning trips during less crowded times of the year, like mid to late August or January, when hotels can be a bit more affordable than, say, spring break or the peak of summer vacation.